jackrobertscott/authpack-client-190806/documents/api/Accessors.md

 ## Setup

-Never store your private keys in your code base - use environment variables.
+Never store your private keys in your codebase - use environment variables.

 ```ts
 import { Authenticator } from 'wga-api';